vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 ## The SAP side

 The basic idea is that every accident that happens in production causes an absence record in SAP HR.
 If the employee is absent for one or two days, then it's a minor accident.
-If the employee is absent for three or more days, then it's a major accident.
+If the employee is absent for three or more days, then it's a severe accident.

 HR data in SAP is organized into "info types."
 These info types have numbers.
 The info type we're looking for has the number 2001.
 We also need a filter for the subtype.
 In our case, the subtype is 0270, which stands for industrial accidents.